-Adella shook her head.
-She looked at Markov, who raised his eyebrows, smiled and nodded.
+Adella looked at Markov, who raised his eyebrows, smiled and nodded.

 “It is quite interesting how you keep asking questions; it is as if you are as curious as a human.
-Fascinating, since you are an android.
+It is fascinating, since you are an android.
 Your team was simply acting on the programmed orders of the Mars-Earth Alliance.
 They did not come here to help us with anything, much to my disappointment,” said Zhang.

 “Do you even know why you are here in the first place, Adella?” said Markov.